Image from 1916 Suffolk Chronicle and Mercury newspaper.

 Born: 1888, Ipswich.

-Died: 22nd September 1916; age 28; Died of Wounds to the thigh at Number 5 General Hospital, Rouen.
+Died: 22nd September 1916; age 28; Died of Wounds to the thigh, received in action at in the big advance, at Number 5 General Hospital, Rouen.

 Residence: 16, Lady Lane, Chelmsford, Essex.

 Served his apprentice as a Compositor at the East Anglian Daily Times, Ipswich.

 Enlistment Location: Romford, Essex; Date: 15th November 1915; Age 28 years & 2 months; Occupation: Printer’s Compositor – Mr John Dutton, Tindal Street, Chelmsford.
 Next of Kin: father – William Elliston – 78, Camden Road, Ipswich.
 Height: 5ft 5 1/2 ins.

 Wounded in Action – 15th September 1916 – in the thigh – operated on as treatment.

 Rank: Corporal; Service Number: C/7540.

 Regiment: King’s Royal Rifle Corps, 18th Battalion (Arts & Crafts Battalion).